 - experience from comparative analyses of how information technology has transformed (or failed to transform) sectors that are related to your problem.

 White papers should be no more than 6 pages in length.
 They should be authored by a multidisciplinary team.
 The white papers will be reviewed by a panel of judges from the community.
 The number of winners in each category will depend on the number of submissions.
-White papers must be submitted here by June 28, 2019 at 11:59PM PT and winners will be announced by September 15, 2019.

 The winning teams will: